 If you want to pull out all of the stops, why not try your hand at making your own fresh pasta?
 If your loved one is a passionate foodie, we’re sure they’ll adore our Valentine’s Day Pasta Making Kit.
 Our head sfoglina Roberta has provided step-by-step recipes for a range of fresh pasta shapes.
 We’ve even included a heart-shaped pasta stamp, so you can make ravioli with an extra side of romance.

 Don't want to spend Valentine’s Day in the kitchen?
 Why not order one of our luxury fresh pasta dishes?
 This Feb 14th We’ll be delivering restaurant-quality Italian cuisine to Valentines and Galentines across the UK.
-If you’re passionate about pasta, take a look at our weekly menu.
-We’ll even give you 50% off your first order when you use the code BLOG50 at checkout.
+Order from our weekly menu today, and we’ll offer you 25% off your first delivery - simply enter the code BLOG25 at checkout.